Ismail Samani: Consolidation of power in Transoxiana and Khorasan

-Conquest of northern Iran
+Samanid conquest of northern Iran

 Ismail decided to take advantage of the caliph's grant by sending an army to Tabaristan, which was then controlled by the Zaydids under Muhammad ibn Zayd.
 Muhammad and his army met the Samanid army under Muhammad ibn Harun al-Sarakhsi at Gurgan, and in the ensuing battle, the Samanids prevailed, and the severely wounded Muhammad was captured.
 He died on the next day, 3 October 900 (or in August, according to Abu'l-Faraj).
 His corpse was decapitated, and his head was sent to Ismail at the Samanid court at Bukhara.

 As Muhammad's son and designated heir Zayd was also captured and sent to Bukhara, the Zaydid leaders agreed to name Zayd's infant son al-Mahdi as their ruler, but dissension broke out among their ranks: one of them proclaimed himself for the Abbasids instead, and his troops attacked and massacred the Zaydid supporters.
 Instead, the Samanids took over the province.
 The Samanid conquest brought along a restoration of Sunni Islam in the province.

 However, Ismail's general Muhammad ibn Harun shortly revolted, forcing Ismail to send an army under his son Ahmad Samani and cousin Abu'l-Abbas Abdullah into northern Persia in 901, including Tabaristan, forcing Muhammad to flee to Daylam.
 The Samanid army also managed to conquer several other cities including Ray and Qazvin, though subsequent rulers lost the territory to the Daylamites and Kurds.
 Ismail then appointed his cousin Abu'l-Abbas Abdullah as the governor of Tabaristan.

 Although Ismail continued to send gifts to the caliph, as was customary, he neither paid tribute or taxes.
 For all intents and purposes he was an independent ruler, although he never took any title higher than that of amir.